Erosion Susceptibility Classification

 About Erosion Susceptibility Classification

-The Erosion Susceptibility Classification (ESC) tool will be used to identify the erosion risk of land as a basis for determining where a plantation forestry activity:
+The Erosion Susceptibility Classification (ESC) is used to identify the erosion risk of land as a basis for determining where a plantation forestry activity:

 - is permitted, subject to certain conditions being met, or